 Half of Mary’s family is native to the Niagara region, and thus Niagara has always played an integral role in her artistic style.
 The main subject matter of her work involves depicting the main streets / highlights of city centers located throughout Ontario.
 Capturing the nostalgic beauty of the buildings that line the downtown cores, Mary’s work recalls the grace and elegance of yesteryear.
 In executing her works, Mary utilizes both oil and acrylic paint on a variety of textured mediums including driftwood, bottles, and even breadboards.
 Presently her main focus is working on lumber.

-Her artistic style has found tremendous success with the public and her work can be seen at the Niagara Pumphouse Arts Centre in Niagara on the Lake, The Nook in Grimsby, Newton’s Art Barn in Victoria Harbour (near Midland Ontario), the Arts Place Gallery and Niagara Crafters in Port Colborne along at various summer shows.
-Along with exhibiting her work, Mary has occasionally facilitated art workshops for The Willow Community Support Services in St. Catharines, and Bridges Community Health Centre in both Port Colborne and Fort Erie.
+Her artistic style has found tremendous success with the public and her work can be seen at, The Nook in Grimsby, Newton’s Art Barn in Victoria Harbour (near Midland Ontario), and Niagara Crafters in Port Colborne along with various summer shows.
+Along with exhibiting her work, Mary has, in the past, facilitated art workshops for The Willow Community Support Services in St. Catharines, and Bridges Community Health Centre in both Port Colborne and Fort Erie.
 She is a passionate advocate of the arts in the Niagara Region and hopes to continue utilizing her talents as a positive force throughout Ontario.

 To view Mary’s work online check out these sources: